Sondra Locke: Marriage

 Anderson is a central presence in Locke's autobiography, but she does not elaborate on her reasons for marrying him beyond the following passage:

 However conventional or unconventional our marriage might turn out to be honestly did not concern me that much.
 I was very young, (Note: Actually, Locke was three years past the median age of first marriages for women in that era.
-To obscure this—and accommodate her revisionist narrative—she often peddled the fallacy of having gotten married "right out of high school," or as one ill-informed AP reporter put it, "during [her] childhood."
+To obscure this—and accommodate her revisionist narrative—she often peddled the fallacy of having gotten married "right out of high school", or as one ill-informed AP reporter put it, "during [her] childhood."
 Locke also was older than her husband Anderson, though some profiles of the actress misstate that he was the elder spouse.
 As a side effect of their changing age claims, dates erroneously attributed to the Andersons' wedding have ranged from as early as 1961 to as late as the early 1970s.) but I had come to feel that, for me, sex was the least important element in a relationship and the one thing that time had proven to me was that my love for Gordon came from such a deeply connected place that it transcended everything else.

+It has been speculated that Locke had an ulterior motive for getting married at this busy time in her life.
+Some have suggested that she did it to prevent her promiscuous reputation back at WSM from spreading as she entered the limelight.